Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 - Your withholding and credits will cover less than the smaller of 90% of this year's tax liability or 100% of last year's tax liability (110% if your AGI exceeded $150,000).

-If you had any self-employment income and didn't have enough withheld from a W-2 job to cover the resulting tax, you almost certainly need to make quarterly payments.
+If you had self-employment income and not enough withheld from a W-2 job to cover the resulting tax, you almost certainly need to make quarterly payments.

 The Four Due Dates